-The walk in a nutshell: Following the Limestone Way from Thorpe, we descend to the historic Coldwall Bridge, then walk along the scenic River Dove to Okeover Bridge and Mapleton village.
-We then ascend the hillside to the Tissington Trail and follow this through the tunnel to Ashbourne town centre.
+The walk in a nutshell: From the house we descend Lin Dale and cross the famous Stepping Stones then South following the scenic River Dove to historic Coldwall Bridge crossing to continue along the river to Okeover Bridge and Mapleton.
+We then ascend the hillside to The Tissington Trail and follow this through the tunnel to Ashbourne town centre.

 Don’t miss: Explore Ashbourne 'The Gateway to Dovedale' with its many Tudor and Georgian listed buildings.